amadsen/gulp-remaster/README.md

 If truthy, Remaster will [clone](https://github.com/gulpjs/vinyl#cloneopt) all Vinyl files passed through the stream before passing the clone to the eachFile handler.
 If an object, it will be passed as an options object to [clone](https://github.com/gulpjs/vinyl#cloneopt).

+### `strict`
+Default: _undefined_

+If truthy, Remaster will check whether every object coming through the stream is a Vinyl file using [Vinyl's own test function](https://github.com/gulpjs/vinyl#isvinyl).
+This option exists and is off by default in case your workflow passes through things that act like Vinyl files, but are not.
+You can turn it on if you want to be sure every file object is truely a Vinyl file.

 ### `createError`
 Default: *internal PluginError constructor*